 Six-month-old "Clear Sky" was wounded three months ago when she stepped into a trap laid by farmers to protect their crops in Thailand.

 She was found hobbling and alone after being separated from her mother.

-After her arriva; at an animal hospital in Chonburi province, a few hours from the country's capital Bangkok, she has undergone surgery on her damaged foot.
+Following her arrival at an animal hospital in Chonburi province, a few hours from the country's capital Bangkok, she has undergone surgery on her damaged foot.

 It is hoped that regular follow-up hydrotherapy sessions will strengthen the withered muscles in her left leg.

-Footage from her first dip in the pool showed a nervous Clear Sky reaching out to the keepers for support.
+Footage from her first dip in the pool shows a nervous Clear Sky reaching out to the keepers for support.

 To acclimatise her to the water, the calf was splashed before being lowered into the pool in a harness.

 “By her fourth or fifth sessions she will enjoy swimming more,” said veterinarian Padet Siridumrong.

 “She is still a bit nervous and scared of the water.
 But if she can do this regularly she will have fun.”

 The therapy is expected to last for a couple of months, after which it is hoped that she will not need an artificial leg in order to support her increasing weight.Reuse content